SarahCreager/reading-note/code301/class14.md

 ### Give an example of what using OAuth would look like.

-When you login to a website and it gives you the option to login with your Google account.
+When you log in to a website and it gives you the option to log in with your Google account.

 ### How does OAuth work?
 What are the steps that it takes to authenticate the user?